Hirsch Memorial Coliseum: Music events

 It also has a long history as a concert venue.
 Most notably, Hirsch Memorial Coliseum is where the words "Elvis has left the building!" were first uttered in 1957.
 Not only that, but on June 7, 1975 Elvis Presley himself performed an afternoon and evening show at the coliseum.
 His next and final appearance at the coliseum would be on July 1, 1976, 13 months before his death on August 16 of the following year.
-This is also the venue in which Eddie Van Halen of Van Halen first met his future wife Valeri Bertinelli after a show in August 1980.
+This is also the venue in which Eddie Van Halen of Van Halen first met his future wife Valerie Bertinelli after a show in August 1980.
+Van Halen played the first show of the 5150 tour (and first show with new lead singer Sammy Hagar) at this venue on March 27, 1986.
 Rush was scheduled to perform during their Roll the Bones Tour on February 22, 1992, with Primus as their opening act, but the show was cancelled due to Geddy Lee contracting laryngitis.
 In January 1995, it was the scene of a small scale riot, when a Pantera concert was cancelled at the last minute, because of a city ordinance that had just gone into effect, requiring seating on the floor, which the band felt created an unsafe situation for the fans and themselves.

 Notable other events from Hirsch Memorial Coliseum includes Miss USA and Miss Teen USA with the latter pageant held for four occasions.